bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 Your <ins>stop system</ins> prevents the handles and blade from slapping into each other; typically small, metal dowels are put into either the blade or handles to accomplish this.

 ### Zen pins
 When the stop pins lie in the handles, that is a <ins>zen pin</ins> system.

+{% include image_strip.html urls="kraken.jpg, telesto.jpg, ex.jpg" description="Example of different zen pin implementations.
+From left to right, a Squid Industries Kraken with pressed zen pins, a Henninger Designs Telesto with screwed zen pins, and a Geof Dumas EX." %}

 The HRC of the zen pins should match with the blade's so they last long.
 There are 3 variants of them:
 - Pressed: When the pins are <ins>pressed</ins> into the handles with tooling.
   - **Maintenance**: Requires an extra set of zen pins to replace and an arbor press.
 You will most likely pay the maker to replace the pins.
 - Screwed: When the pins are <ins>screws</ins> that go into one/two-sided sexbolts (possibly with a lip).